YeoLab/outrigger/README.md

 ## Features

+### Python 3 (in)compatibility

+Currently, `poshsplice` only works on Python 2.6 and 2.7 because of a [bug](https://travis-ci.org/olgabot/poshsplice/jobs/81071683) in string formatting/unicode/byte strings in Python 3.
+Help is welcomed.

 ### Aggregate splice junctions into splicing events

 Using just junction information, we can annotate these kinds of splicing